hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 **2. Select version**

 The ECR_IMAGE value selects the version of the OMS to deploy the system onto.
-To determine the current version of the OMS for deployment, please consult the [OMS 1.0 Releases documentation](https://docs.google.com/document/d/1lfvjpqBiE__1fsCjq7VvQSSXjdRLVZg86zJIXDDK-zc/edit#heading=h.djn7rcq0batn) and locate the ECR_IMAGE value.
+To determine the current version/tag of the image for deployment, please consult the [OMS 1.0 Releases documentation](https://docs.google.com/document/d/1lfvjpqBiE__1fsCjq7VvQSSXjdRLVZg86zJIXDDK-zc/edit#heading=h.djn7rcq0batn) and locate the ECR_IMAGE value.
 If there's a need to deploy the system using a different ECR_IMAGE version, kindly use the specified image version accordingly.

 **3. Choosing a machine type**